pps43/BookOfGameDev/GameDev/Physics/PhysXSceneQuery.md

 ```

-- Broad phase traverses the global scene spatial partitioning structure to find the candidates for mid and narrow phases.
+- **Broad phase** traverses the global scene spatial partitioning structure to find the candidates for mid and narrow phases.
-- midphase traverses the triangle mesh and heightfield internal culling structures, to find a smaller subset of the triangles in a mesh reported by the broad phase.
+- **Midphase** traverses the triangle mesh and heightfield internal culling structures, to find a smaller subset of the triangles in a mesh reported by the broad phase.
-- Narrow phase performs exact intersection tests
+- **Narrow phase** performs exact intersection tests
-- Pre-filtering happens before midphase and narrow phase and allows shapes to be efficiently discarded before the potentially expensive exact collision test.
+- **Pre-filtering** happens before midphase and narrow phase and allows shapes to be efficiently discarded before the potentially expensive exact collision test.
-- Post-filtering happens after the narrow phase test and can therefore use the results of the test (such as PxRaycastHit.position) to determine whether a hit should be discarded or not.
+- **Post-filtering** happens after the narrow phase test and can therefore use the results of the test (such as PxRaycastHit.position) to determine whether a hit should be discarded or not.

-# More on `traversal`
+# Data Structure for `traversal`

 A scene uses two query structures, one for "static" objects (`PxRigidStatic`), one for "dynamic" objects (`PxRigidBody`).
 Each structure can use different culling algorithms, see `PxPruningStructureType`.